 Have fun warping your drawing!

 You will notice that the possibilities are nearly endless, but your drawing maintains some integrity.

 Holding Ctrl lets you move the entire drawing.

 Reset: allows you to go back to the original drawing, unless you clicked on Apply.

-The Undo function will only apply to this tool after Applying.
+The Undo function will only apply to this tool after Applying the transformation.

 Source: allows you to choose between the current image or look for an image stored in the Library.

 1) Current image: this option is ideal to correct an image’s little flaws.

 Once you select this option in Source, the Library will open.
-Double click on the image you wish to import.
+Double click on the image you wish to use.

-By always having the same source, you will be sure to work on an image that will not be altered by several manipulations.
+By always having the same source, you will be sure not to alter the pixels of your image after several manipulations.

 It is even recommended to create other points on the line to have a better anchoring.

-Once these pins locked, we will be able to move the ear by having minimal interaction on the stalk.
+Once these pins are locked, we will be able to move the sheep's head by having minimal interaction on the neck.
 If you create two more pins, you will be able to move the ear without any interaction with the stalk, or vice-versa.